-TeenPact Leadership Schools, in conjunction with the Jimmy Brazell Foundation, presented the Sixth Annual Jimmy Brazell Impact Scholarship Award to TeenPact student Haven Boss from Hawaii.
-Haven shared her award-winning essay, written in response to the topic question, “How have you impacted the world or your community through servant-minded, Christ-like love?” at National Convention 2017.
+TeenPact Leadership Schools, in conjunction with the Jimmy Brazell Foundation, presented the Fifth Annual Jimmy Brazell Impact Scholarship Award to TeenPact student Josiah Wolfe from North Carolina.
+Josiah shared his award-winning essay on May 28th at National Convention 2016.
+His essay was written in response to the topic question, “How have you impacted the world or your community through servant-minded, Christ-like love?”
+Enjoy reading Josiah’s story.

 Growing up in a Christian middle-income home, I had never experienced poverty and I assumed that it only really existed in other far away countries.
 Everyone I prayed for, played with, and talked to was exactly like me.
 I had no part in dealing with those different or less privileged than I, but one day all that changed.

 Mr. Holder was in his 60’s, and he lived in a trailer with no running water, electricity, or windows.
 His alcoholism was apparent by the countless beer bottles broken and scattered across the small yard, which he had purchased with the little money he had.
 He was one of the first people I met on my route delivering meals.
 The man that my family and I met that day could hardly stand, and was almost starving.
 He thankfully accepted the food that we offered, and he spoke with us for a while.

 I was able to bring these meals through an organization called Meals on Wheels which provides daily meals for those in need.
 We were told back at headquarters that this man had cancer, and was using all the money he had on alcohol and cigarettes which worsened his condition.